Philippe Martinez (trade unionist)

-Philippe Martinez (born 1 April 1961 in Suresnes, Seine department) is a French trade unionist.
-He has been the general secretary of the General Confederation of Labour (CGT) since 2015.
+Philippe Martinez (born 1 April 1961) is a French trade unionist.
+He was the general secretary of the General Confederation of Labour (CGT) from 2015 to 2023.

 Biography

 Early life

 His father, born at La Plaine Saint-Denis in France, fought in the International Brigades during the Spanish Civil War in 1936.
 Philippe Martinez's mother comes from Santander in northern Spain.

 Philippe Martinez attended school in Rueil-Malmaison, west of Paris.
 He engaged into politics as a high school student, first joining the Young Communist Movement and later the French Communist Party.

 Professional career

 A technician in the metalworking industry, he worked for the Renault factory of Boulogne-Billancourt from 1982, before he was transferred to the Center for Motor Research at Rueil-Malmaison.

 A union member since 1984, he became the CGT central union delegate at Renault.

 He left the French Communist Party in 2002 since he disagreed with Robert Hue who wanted to disestablish the Party's sections inside the companies.

 In 2008, Martinez was elected general secretary of the Metalworkers' Federation (FTM-CGT), the third largest federation within the CGT with 60,000 members.
 In this respect, he negotiated with the employers within the scope of the reorganisation of the automotive industry, thus showing his ability to discuss by containing the most radical elements of his union.

 In 2013, he was elected a member of the CGT executive committee.